 This new protocol, and other best practices, were also highlighted in Roadmap to Resiliency, a white paper co-authored by Powered for Patients and the American Society for Healthcare Engineering.
 The white paper chronicled threats to emergency power over the course of many disasters and detailed a number of advanced technologies that enhance emergency power resiliency.

 The P.I.O.N.E.E.R.
-Tool, developed by Powered for Patients with DHS funding in 2019, is a powerful new situational awareness tool that automates the process of providing early warning at the first sign of a serious threat to emergency power.
+Tool, developed by Powered for Patients in 2019, is a powerful new situational awareness tool that automates the process of providing early warning at the first sign of a serious threat to emergency power.